quyettranvu/OOP_with_Java/README.md

 - Child class inherit abstract class can be assigned as an abstract class but in contrast not compatible (abstract class can not be assigned as a child class).
 - Abstract class can not be initialized and must be initialized with the help of children classes(inherit it), also if abstract class has a constructor then every children class is initialized will be at first set and call this constructor.

+P/s: Before coming to OOP, I learnt about data structure and its basics.
+After a long period of time for learning and using both data structure and OOP, and also read books, here are ones of my favorite sentences:
+- Objects expose behavior and hide data.
+This makes it easy to add new kinds of objects without changing existing behaviors.
+It also makes it hard to add new behaviors to existing objects.
+Data structures expose data and have no significant behavior.
+This makes it easy to add new behaviors to existing data structures but makes it hard to add new data structures to existing functions.
+In practical, we will sometimes want the flexibility to add new data types, and so we prefer objects for that part of the system.
+Other times we will want the flexibility to add new behaviors, and so in that part of the system we prefer data types and procedures.